qayyumayaan/movie-recommender/README.md

 Special thanks to The Movies Database (TMDB) and IMDB for the non-commercial use movie databases.

 ## Development Log
+(12/27/25): Added a 'Favorites' feature.
+Star your favorite movies to better improve future recommendations.

 (12/27/25): Added dark mode, minor text changes, improved backend cold start performance, and reduced costs.
 I also changed the movies that can be recommended to give more relevant recs.
 Thank you all for the feedback!
 Please continue to send more my way.

 (12/19/25): Version 1 of the site has been launched!